-The first automaton is a central arbiter for a automated motorcade in a highway introduced in [7].
-The model is shown below in Fig.1.
+The first automaton is a central arbiter for a automated motorcade in a highway introduced in [9].
 The system works as follows: when two vehicles come within a distance 4 of each other, a collision may happen.
 Then the arbiter asks the approaching car to slow down and the leading car to speed up.
 When the distance between the two vehicles involved in the possible collision exceeds 4, the arbiter model goes back to the dynamics of the cruise mode.
+MOTORnn is the model of the system with nn cars.
+This model is considered safe with respect to specification UBSnn (no collisions).
 The size of this model can be easily expanded by introducing more cars into the system, which will increase new locations and variables in the model.
-However, in order to make the benchmark suitable for most of the competitors, we select a system with only 5 vehicles for competition, in another word, the benchmark model has 6 locations and 5 variables.
+However, in order to make the benchmark suitable for most of the competitors, we select systems with 5, 10, and 15 vehicles for competition.
+The model with 5 vehicles is shown below in Fig.1.